 - Teeth grinding

-If you suspect you may have TMD we encourage you to come in for a consultation.
+If you suspect you may have TMD, we encourage you to come in for a consultation.
 We can help diagnose you and provide relief for your symptoms.
-Pain relievers and hot/cold compresses are short term methods to provide relief for pain symptoms.
-A protective appliance can be used to help prevent or lessen the effects of teeth grinding at night.
-This can lead to a more permanent solution.
-In very severe cases of TMD surgery may be required, but behavioral treatments to change the way you use your jaw muscles are usually enough to provide relief.
+Pain relievers and other self-care solutions are short-term methods to provide relief for pain symptoms.
+A protective appliance can help prevent or lessen the effects of teeth grinding at night, which can lead to a more permanent solution.
+In severe cases of TMD, surgery may be required.
+However, behavioral treatments to change how you use your jaw muscles are usually enough to provide relief.
 To schedule an evaluation with one of the LifeStyle Dentistry experts, contact us today.
 We look forward to serving you.